mmhzheng/TSP-NS/README.md

-# TSP-NS : Time Slice based Parallized Network Simulator
+# TSP-NS : Time Slice based Parallelized Network Simulator

-This is a parallized discrete event simulator for network test.
+This is a parallelized discrete event simulator for network test.
 The implemented functions are very limited till now.
 But the core functions are all ready.

 ## Structure
 ``` txt